 The federal government should ensure that the civil and constitutional rights of persons with mental health conditions and substance use disorders are protected.
-In addition, the federal government should provide traumainformed funding and support to local communities to increase protective factors that promote resilience in children and families without regard to race, gender, sexual orientation, age, ethnicity, ability or gender identity.
+In addition, the federal government should provide traumainformed funding and support to local communities to increase protective factors that promote resilience in children and families without discrimination based on race, gender, religion, sexual orientation, age, ethnicity, ability or gender identity.